jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 The Crown
 ```

+Note that these recommendations are specifically for this user - as specified by the command line argument userID.
+Apparently your program will produce different recommendations for different users.

 ## Program Requirements & Submission Details

 In this assignment, you are NOT allowed to use std::vector anywhere in your code.
 You must use dynamic memory to store the movie rating matrix, and the show rating matrix.